#ReadWithPride With These LGBTQIA+ Books

-June is Pride Month, so we’re celebrating with books that highlight extraordinary LGBTQIA+ voices.
-Funny, heartbreaking, suspenseful, romantic – there’s a little something for everyone on this list, so scroll down on for 15 of our favorites and #ReadProud!
+This Pride Month, we’re celebrating with books that highlight extraordinary LGBTQIA+ stories.
+Funny, heartbreaking, suspenseful, romantic – there’s a little something for everyone on this list, so scroll down on for some of our favorites!
+Plus, don’t forget to enter our sweeps to win a stack!

 Highly Illogical Behavior by John Corey Whaley